Homelessness

 The Cold Weather Program is a service offered during the winter months to provide daytime shelter and navigational services to individuals experiencing homelessness.
 The Integrated Homelessness Hub is a year-round service that includes shelter and daytime services.
 An Integrated Homelessness Hub would provide a wide variety of on-site services to improve housing and health outcomes.

-The Cold Weather Program for the upcoming winter will be located at 590 Chippewa Street West, which is the current location of Northern Pines and the Low-Barrier Shelter.
+The Cold Weather Housing Response Program for the winter of 2025/26 will be located at the temporary 24/7 shelter and hub at 590 Chippewa Street West, the site of the current shelter and Northern Pines housing, until April 30, 2026.

-Northern Pines Northern Pines is a 60-unit transitional and supportive housing campus located in North Bay.
-The campus was developed in three phases that focus on life skills development.
+Northern Pines is a 60-unit transitional and supportive housing campus located in North Bay.
+The campus was developed in three phases that focused on life skills development.
 Northern Pines aims to prevent and reduce homelessness and provides relief and support for tenants with addictions and mental health concerns.

-No. Northern Pines and the Low-Barrier are not safe consumption sites and there are no plans for a safe consumption site at this location.
+No. Northern Pines and the temporary integrated shelter and hub are not safe consumption sites and there are no plans for a safe consumption site at this location.

 DNSSAB is committed to exploring transportation options that would reduce foot traffic.
-Furthermore, the Crisis Centre indicated they are looking at options to provide food on site.
+Furthermore, the Crisis Center indicated they are looking at options to provide food on site.

-Potential locations were identified by DNSSAB staff, as well as through discussions with City of North Bay staff, and DNSSAB’s Realtor on Record.
-Each identified site was reviewed for suitability based on the site considerations listed in the recent Homelessness System Review and Feasibility Study.
+Potential locations were identified by DNSSAB staff (and through DNSSAB’s realtor on record), as well as through discussions with staff from the City of North Bay and Crisis Centre North Bay.
+Each identified site is reviewed for suitability based on the site considerations listed in the recent Homelessness System Review and Feasibility Study.

-The Crisis Centre North Bay will operate the program and already operate the Low-Barrier Shelter and Northern Pines on the site.
+The Crisis Center North Bay will operate the program and already operate the Low-Barrier Shelter and Northern Pines on the site.

 If you are aware of individuals living unsheltered who may need support, please reach out to True Self to respond: